aiwalkerstudio/pixpof/README.md

 ## Acknowledgments

-- Inspired by Path of Fighter
+- Inspired by Path of Exile
 - Built with love for the ARPG community
 - Thanks to all contributors